CheopsForTheEdge/cheops/README.md

     https://gitlab.imt-atlantique.fr/chephren/

 To use it, clone the chephren repo, run the build (`npm run build`) and copy the dist folder into the chephren-ui folder.

-A version is already there and will be updated as development advances

--
+Unfortunately the latest version is not up-to-date with the current version of
+cheops: it needs to be updated with the latest data model.

+TODO: more details on how it works and how to update it